masolimano/maneage/README-hacking.md

-In order to customize this template to your research, it is important to first understand its architecture so you can navigate your way in the directories and understand how to implement your research project within its framework.
-But before reading this theoretical discussion, please run the template (described in `README.md`: first run `./configure`, then `.local/bin/make -j8`) without any change, just to see how it works.
+In order to customize this template to your research, it is important to first understand its architecture so you can navigate your way in the directories and understand how to implement your research project within its framework: where to add new files and which existing files to modify for what purpose.
+But before reading this theoretical discussion, please run the template (described in `README.md`: first run `./configure`, then `.local/bin/make -j8`) without any change, just to see how it works (note that the configure step builds all necessary software, so it can take long, but you can read along while its working).

-In order to obtain a reproducible result it is important to have an identical environment (for example same versions of the programs that it will use).
-Therefore, the projects builds its own dependencies during the `./configure` step.
-Building of the dependencies is managed by `reproduce/src/make/dependencies-basic.mk` and `reproduce/src/make/dependencies.mk`.
-These Makefiles are called by the `./configure` script and not used afterwards.
-The first is intended for downloading and building the most basic tools like GNU Tar, GNU Bash, GNU Make, and GNU Compiler Collection (GCC).
-Therefore it must only contain very basic and portable Make and shell features.
-The second is called after the first, thus enabling usage of the modern and advanced features of GNU Bash, GNU Make and other low-level GNU tools.
-Later, if you add a new program/library for your research, you will need to include a rule on how to download and build it (mostly in `reproduce/src/make/dependencies.mk`).
+The project has two top-level directories: `reproduce` and `tex`. `reproduce` hosts all the software building and analysis steps. `tex` contains all the final paper's components to be compiled into a PDF using LaTeX.

+The `reproduce` directory has two sub-directories: `software` and `analysis`.
+As the name says, the former contains all the instructions to download, build and install (independent of the host operating system) the necessary software (these are called by the `./configure` script).
+The latter contains instructions on how to use those software to do your project's analysis.

-After it finishes, `./configure` will create the following symbolic links in the project's top source directory: 1) `Makefile` in the top directory which points to `reproduce/src/make/top.mk`.
-2) `.build' which points to the top build directory, and 3) `.local` for easy access to the custom built software packages installation directory.
-The first is for practical necessity (so you can run `make' from the top source directory), but the latter are just for convenience (fast access to the built products and software).
+After it finishes, `./configure` will create the following symbolic links in the project's top source directory: 1) `Makefile` in the top directory (which points to `reproduce/analysis/make/top.mk`).
+2) `.build` which points to the top build directory.And 3) `.local` for easy access to the custom built software packages installation directory.
+The first is for practical necessity (so you can run `make` from the top source directory), but the latter is just for convenience (fast access to the built outputs and software).

-Therefore, by running `.local/bin/make` we will build the project with the project's custom version of GNU Make, not the host system's Make.
-The first file that is read by Make (the template's starting point) is the top-level `Makefile` (also created by `./configure`).
+Therefore, by running `.local/bin/make` we are doing the project's analysis with its own custom version of GNU Make, not the host system's Make.
+The first file that is read by Make (the template's starting point) is the top-level `Makefile` (created by `./configure`).
 Therefore, we'll start describing the template's architecture with this file.
 This file is relatively short and heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
 As you read